Sign in

 Ask Fintool Equity Research AI

-Michael Yee's questions to Allogene Therapeutics Inc (ALLO) leadership • Q4 2024
+Michael Yee's questions to Allogene Therapeutics (ALLO) leadership • Q4 2024

 Question

-Michael Yee inquired about the likelihood of ALLO-647 not being needed in the upcoming lymphodepletion decision and asked for details on the criteria for the H1 2026 interim DSMB efficacy analysis for the ALPHA3 trial.
+Michael Yee from Jefferies sought confirmation that ALLO-647 is unlikely to be needed in the ALPHA3 trial and asked for details on the criteria for the H1 2026 interim DSMB efficacy analysis, including the statistical bar.

 Answer

-EVP of R&D and CMO Dr. Zachary Roberts stated the company is agnostic regarding the need for ALLO-647, as both outcomes present strategic benefits.
-For the H1 2026 interim analysis, he confirmed it is a formal efficacy test on the primary endpoint of event-free survival with some alpha spend, making a statistically significant finding possible, which could accelerate regulatory discussions.
+Dr. Zachary Roberts, EVP of R&D and CMO, stated the company is agnostic about needing ALLO-647, as both outcomes have benefits.
+He confirmed the H1 2026 interim analysis is a formal efficacy test on event-free survival with a minimal ALPHA spend, making a statistically significant finding possible, which could accelerate regulatory conversations.

 Ask Fintool Equity Research AI

-Michael Yee's questions to Zai Lab Ltd (ZLAB) leadership
+Michael Yee's questions to Zai Lab (ZLAB) leadership

-Michael Yee's questions to Zai Lab Ltd (ZLAB) leadership • Q1 2025
+Michael Yee's questions to Zai Lab (ZLAB) leadership • Q1 2025

 Question